Temptation of Christ

 Contact us for purchase inquires

-Temptation of Christ is currently on display at the Museum of Biblical Art in Dallas, TX.
+Temptation of Christ was recently on display at the Museum of Biblical Art in Dallas, TX.

 In this painting, Victor examines the dialog of Jesus and the devil during Christ’s 40-day fast in the wilderness, found in Matthew 4:1-11.